 This is an elective course for students of the Master programs Computer Science and Computer Engineering.
 There are no formal prerequisites for taking this course.
 However, since the course covers a wide range of topics from the architectures of micro/nano-electronic devices to algorithms for design automation, and the lab includes programming of hardware and software, we expect that students have completed Bachelor-level courses in digital design, algorithms, and programming.

-Dates and Times, Materials
+Teaching Model and Materials